 Segment revenue reported represents revenue generated from external customers.
-There were no intersegment sales for the year ended 31 December 2020 (2019: Nil).
+There were no intersegment sales for the year ended 31 December 2021 (2020: Nil).

 The accounting policies of the operating segments are the same as the Group's accounting policies described in Note 3.
-Segments profit/(loss) represents the profit earned from/(loss incurred from) each segments without allocation of unallocated corporate expenses, unallocated finance costs and income tax.
+Segments loss represents the loss incurred from each segments without allocation of unallocated corporate expenses, unallocated finance costs and income tax.
 This is the measure reported to the CODM for the purpose of resource allocation and performance assessment.